-- 1. Create a slicer pad and create 4 or more slices by either using the Scan feature or manually creating the slices. - 2.
-Set the following values for the pad parameters:
+- 1. feature or manually creating the slices. - Set the following values for the pad parameters: 2.

 Parameter Value Explanation Launch Mode Trigger This will cause the WAV slice to play from beginning to end when a trigger is received.
 Other values will work, but let's use this for the example.
 Loop Mode Off We will turn off looping for this example.
 Slice 3 This parameter does not impact which slice is triggered in this example, because the modulation for this parameter will override it.
 MIDI Default We want the default behavior where the MIDI channel selected for MIDI Pads on the Tools screen will be used to trigger this pad.
 Slice Seq None We will not use the Slice Sequencer in this example.
 PlayThru OFF For this example, we want to stop sample playback when we reach the end of the slice.